Adyen, payments processor for Spotify and Uber, plans to IPO in June

 “The unique differentiator of Adyen, they combine the financial services know-how—all the licenses, all the regulatory approvals across the world—with pretty incredible scalable technology,” Jan Hammer, a partner at Index Ventures, told Fast Company last year.
 “Because it’s all in the cloud, the most profound bit—their cost of processing is almost zero.”

 Last year, Adyen posted net revenue €218 million, an increase of 38%.
-It was also profitable on an EBITDA basis, with earnings before interest, taxes, depreciation, and amortisation of €99 million.
+It was also profitable on an EBITDA basis, with earnings before interest, taxes, depreciation, and amortization of €99 million.

 London-based Index is Adyen’s largest investor.
 In addition, the company is backed by Iconiq Capital (a Silicon Valley fund that counts Mark Zuckerberg as an LP), Felicis Ventures, and General Atlantic.